What is the Towns Fund?

 - Develop and approve individual project business cases: April 2021 - April 2022

 - Submit project summary to MHCLG (now DLUHC): April 2022

 - Funding release and project implementation: May 2022 - 2026

-The Towns Fund is primarily a capital fund, for example, it could be used to build roads or buildings and to invest in property, but not to run services, which is known as revenue.
+The Towns Fund is primarily a capital fund.
+It could be used to build roads or buildings and to invest in property, but not to run services, which is known as revenue.

-The Towns Fund also requires that the capital fund is spent on certain types of projects (known as an intervention) that can help generate local economic growth while also following clean growth principles: “Investment from this fund should support clean growth where possible and, as a minimum, must not conflict with the achievement of the UK’s legal commitment to cut greenhouse gas emissions to net-zero by 2050.”; see below:
+The Towns Fund also requires that the capital fund is spent on certain types of projects (known as an intervention).
+These are projects that can help generate local economic growth while also following clean growth principles.
+That is “Investment from this fund should support clean growth where possible.
+As a minimum it also must not conflict with the achievement of the UK’s legal commitment to cut greenhouse gas emissions to net-zero by 2050.”
+See below:

 |Intervention theme||Intervention examples|

 Clean growth examples: Infrastructure that reduces emissions from industrial

 Up to four or five years is a long time to wait to see things happen in Goldthorpe; will there be anything sooner?

 Some projects will naturally take longer than others due to their complexity, but you may see completed projects within 2-3 years.
 However, the Towns Fund has already provided £500,000 of additional funding to kick-start activity.
 These have already made a noticeable change to the Goldthorpe landscape.
 Known as ‘accelerated projects’ these early initiatives assisted regeneration, growth, and improvements to the environment, including projects which will increase walking and cycling.